prince776/prince776/README.md

 ### Hi there 👋
 * I am Prince Gupta, a programming enthusiast.
-* I'm an upcoming Rubrik Backend Intern.
+* I'm a SDE Intern at Rubrik right now.
 * I have previously interned at Google, Mercari, Sharechat as backend developer and at codechef as fullstack.

 ### Some languages I'm familiar with